kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 #### GA (stable)

-* VPA integration of feature moved to beta.
 * No major bugs reported for 3 months.
 * Pod Level Resources Support With In Place Pod Vertical Scaling KEP is past alpha.
 * User feedback (ideally from at least two distinct users) is green